-While studies suggest women's migration has been changing, comprehensive analyses on these patterns are lacking particularly in the Global South (Donato et al. 2011; Kofman and Raghuram 2012, 2015).
-Therefore, we map feminized migration within Asia from 1960-2000.
-We ask how women's migration within different regions of Asia has changed over time, and whether mapping these changes in women's migration illuminate shifts in migration for reproductive labor.
-We use a new quantitative data set that allows us to report genderdisaggregated trends in migration from 1960-2000 (Abel and Sander 2014; Abel 2013; Özden et al. 2011).
-These data do not pertain specifically to reproductive labor migration; therefore we cannot firmly connect the two.
+While studies suggest that women's migration has been changing, comprehensive analyses of these patterns are lacking particularly in the Global South (Donato et al. 2011; Kofman and Raghuram 2012, 2015).
+Therefore, we map feminized migration within Asia from 1960 to 2000.
+We ask how women's migration within different regions of Asia has changed over time, and whether mapping these changes in women's migration illuminates shifts in migration for reproductive labor.
+We use a new quantitative data set that allows us to report gender-disaggregated trends in migration from 1960 to 2000 (Abel 2013b; Abel and Sander 2014; Özden et al. 2011).
+These data do not pertain specifically to reproductive labor migration; we cannot therefore firmly connect the two.
 Yet we analyze what gendered and feminized migration might tell us about reproductive labor migration flows.
 We emphasize where women predominate in migration (Donato and Gabaccia 2015), discussing what these migration flows suggest about who is providing care for whom, directly or indirectly, in the global care economy (Kofman and Raghuram 2015; Lutz 2011).

-Focusing on intra-regional movements within Asia, we consider migration from South, Southeast, and East Asia to West Asia and wealthier parts of Southeast Asia and East Asia.
-Subregions like South Asia are major senders of migrant women but the volume of women migrating varies even within this sub-region.
-The same is the case for Southeast Asia, with the Philippines and Indonesia identified as major sending countries, but Singapore and Malaysia as receiving countries.
+Focusing on intraregional movements within Asia, we consider migration from South, Southeast, and East Asia to West Asia and wealthier parts of Southeast Asia and East Asia.
+Subregions like South Asia are major senders of migrant women, but the volume of women migrating varies even within this subregion.
+The same is true for Southeast Asia, with the Philippines and Indonesia identified as major sending countries, but Singapore and Malaysia as receiving countries.
 In East Asia, we also consider receiving countries like Hong Kong, Taiwan, South Korea, and Japan, as well as sending countries, such as China.
 Unsurprisingly, we also find West Asia to be a major receiving region.
-Analyzing these intra-regional flows, we map women's migration within Asia, also considering how migration policies may help support the transnational care economy in the Global South (Bakker and Gill 2003; Lutz 2011).
+Analyzing these intraregional flows, we map women's migration within Asia, also considering how migration policies may help to support the transnational care economy in the Global South (Bakker and Gill 2003; Lutz 2011).